 What happens when you don’t personalize your content?

-But when done correctly, you can expect some positive benefits.
-According to the 2017 Segment report, after the consumer has had a positive personalized shopping experience, the following applies:
+But when done correctly, you can expect some positive benefits that revolve around customer loyalty.
+According to the 2017 Segment report, when your website personalization efforts work the way you want them to and after the consumer has had a positive personalized experience, the following applies:

 - 44% will be likely to become a repeat buyer